neodix42/MyLocalTon/README.md

 Please make sure you are not using headless (no GUI) Java and OS/Java combination matches as per table above.

+### For MacOS users

 In case you are using MacPorts instead of Homebrew on Mac please execute the following command:

 `mkdir -p /usr/local/opt/readline/lib; ln -s /opt/local/lib/libreadline.8.dylib /usr/local/opt/readline/lib/`

+Also please make sure you have OpenSSL installed.
+You can do it as follows:

+`brew install openssl`

 ## Java installation